 I joined IBM Corporation in 1966.
 I have held various jobs but spent most my career (23 years of 30 years) in marketing.
 I spent my first 7 years as an OPCE and afterwards changed into marketing for my other 23 years.
 I retired from IBM December 31, 1996 as Account Manager with 30 years service.
 I attended Shady Grove High School, Jones Junior College, University of Southern Mississippi, University of Miss, and Delta State University.

 I have had many years to enjoy the hobble and have achieved several milestones along the way.
 However, the one I am most proud is having been invited into the FOC organization by my fellow CW amateurs.
-I am often around the FOC CW frequencies and I am FOC 1948
+I am often around the FOC CW frequencies.
+Frequences are found at FOC.com I am FOC 1948

 Come by and visit us sometime and we will make up a pot of coffee, and eat some of Jan's famous pound cake if we are lucky.